 The district has initiated and sought approval for district policies the Board is legally required to adopt.
 The adoption of new district policies and revision of existing district policies is an ongoing process as new laws requiring such action are passed each legislative session.

 The Superintendent has discussed with the Board President any instances where she has concerns about conduct outlined in Governance Process policies.

-For these reasons. the district has met the expectations for FΙ 28 4 ו טו נווכטב ובמטטווט. เมเต uistrict rias 11161 1116 EXPECTATIONS IUI ᆫᆫ 0 .4
+For these reasons, the district has met the expectations for EL 2.8.4.